How do you master consumer behavior in eCommerce? You learn the FBM down to a T!

 For example, many webshops use fear as a motivator through the use of scarcity.
 Scarce items are perceived to be of more value than those that are plentiful.
-So by adding a trigger highlighting the limited or exclusive nature influences people to act in fear of missing out.
+So by adding a prompt highlighting the limited or exclusive nature influences people to act in fear of missing out.

-For example, provide 1-Click Checkout options on your products to take away any obstacles one might face when crunched for time (or patience).
+For example, provide one-Click Checkout options on your products to take away any obstacles one might face when crunched for time (or patience).
 Use facilitators to show how easy it is to reach the desired goal.

-Signals: These triggers are best suited for those with both the ability and motivation to perform a target behavior.
+Signals: These prompts are best suited for those with both the ability and motivation to perform a target behavior.
 Signals merely serve as a reminder to do a task, like a calendar notification reminding you to water the plants.

 These cues are less aggressive and lead the shopper to the next step in the buyer’s journey.
 Calls-to-action like “Add to Cart” or “Checkout” are prime examples of this.

 Make sure that as you implement the takeaways from this model, you stay consistent in your messaging and design.
 Customers set expectations when they are exposed to your brand online and offline.
 Ensure that the standards are met (or exceeded) as you design your website.

 This customer-centric approach will not only improve the UX for your customers.
 But you will benefit from an improved conversion rate.
 Just keep in mind, don’t go overboard with persuasion prompts.
 Shoppers are sharp, and they will catch on to any attempts to con them or blatant attempts of manipulation.